l300lvl/Battery-Power-Statistics-Shortcut-Extension/README.md

 Adds a shortcut to open Power Statistics from the battery indicator.
 Incredibly useful for laptop users.

-Now compatible with the system-monitor extension http://tinyurl.com/sysmon That is, if you use the system-monitor extension and chose to hide the system battery icon in it's preferences.
+Now compatible with the system-monitor extension http://tinyurl.com/sysmon That is, if you use the system-monitor extension and chose to hide the system battery icon in it's preferences. todo: rework placement

 Depends on: gnome-power-statistics